carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 multiclasses, which means that the multiclass inherits all the definitions from its parent multiclasses.

-`Appendix B: Sample Record`_ illustrates a complex record in the Intel X86 target and the simple way in which it is defined.
+`Appendix C: Sample Record`_ illustrates a complex record in the Intel X86 target and the simple way in which it is defined.

 Source Files